 For this reason all ISE electrodes are supplied with a red rubber sealing cap.

-The caps should be fitted to all ISE Electrode when using RapidCal in order to protect the ISE electrodes from the effects of the buffer solution.
+The caps should be fitted to all ISE Electrodes when using pH calibration solutions or other ISE calibration solutions other than that specific for the ISE being calibrated in order to protect the ISE electrodes from the effects of the buffer solution and interfering ions.